Roberto Rolfo: 250cc World Championship

 Rolfo began competing in the Grand Prix series with a few wildcard entries in 1996.
 After finishing in third place in the European championship in 1997, Rolfo competed in his first full World Championship season in 1998.
 In his first season his best result was fifth place in Argentina, and in 1999 it was again a fifth, at Catalunya.
 In 2000 he finished no higher than sixth.

 2001 proved to be a breakthrough year.
-Riding for the Safilo Aprilia team, he finished fourth in the championship, ahead of the factory Aprilias Riccardo Chiarello and Jeremy McWilliams.
+Riding for the Safilo Aprilia team, Rolfo finished fourth in the championship, ahead of the factory Aprilias Riccardo Chiarello and Jeremy McWilliams.
 After scoring points in the first four races, he scored three podiums in the next four (second at Mugello and Donington Park and 3rd at Catalunya).
 He only failed to score points twice all season.

-In 2002 he raced for the Fortuna-Honda Gresini team.
+In 2002, Rolfo raced for the Fortuna-Honda Gresini team.
 He scored five second places, three of them behind countryman and champion Marco Melandri.
 He only failed to score points once, earning him third place overall in the world championship.

 Following Fausto Gresini's decision to concentrate in MotoGP class in 2003, Rolfo switched to a team run by Daniel Amatrian, albeit main sponsor Fortuna remains.
 He went better both in terms of race results and championship finish.
 He was victorious at Sachsenring and Phillip Island en route to finishing the season in second overall.
 He went into the final race knowing that victory would give him the title unless Manuel Poggiali finished second, but he was down in seventh.
 He did beat the series' winningest rider that year, Toni Elías, into third overall however.

 2004 was not a success by these standards.
 Rolfo won in Spain, but was not on the podium again, finishing only eighth overall.